yangzhoucoco/Demographic-Groups-with-Stronger-Biden-Support-in-the-Election-Races/README.md

 The repo is structured as:

--   `input/data` contains the data used in this paper.
+-   `data` contains the data used in this paper.
+-    `model`contains fitted models.
--   `input/sketches` contains sketches of dataset and graphs used in this paper.
+-   `other/sketches` contains sketches of dataset and graphs used in this paper.
--   `outputs/paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
+-   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
+-  `paper/figure` contains the figure genereted.
--   `outputs/data` contains the cleaned and filtered dataset that was constructed.
+-   `data` contains the cleaned and filtered dataset that was constructed.
--   `outputs/figure` contains the figure genereted.
 -   `scripts` contains the R scripts used to simulate, test, clean data and generate figure.